CtripleU/alu-shell/init_files_variables_and_expansions/README.md

 ### Task 5 - Create a script that lists all local variables and environment variables, and functions.

 ### Task 6 - Create a script that creates a new local variable.

+### Tsk 7 - Create a script that creates a new global variable.